PDLT-University-of-York/test-split-site/docs/ultra/ai-conversation.md

     - Attempts allowed: unlimited
     - Description: This task is for your own practice and will not be marked

-## Influence of AI persona
+## AI persona: tips

-The AI persona can have a large influence on the tone and content of responses, so always preview the chat to make sure the responses are appropriate for your intended use.
+The AI persona has a big influence on the tone and content of responses, so you can use this to set up certain types of conversations.

+The AI persona's name and image are displayed to students, but the personality trait is not.

+!!!
+Warning

+    Always preview the chat before making the conversation visible to students to make sure responses are appropriate for your intended use.

+### Specific persona

+Constrain AI responses by adding a detailed, specific *Personality trait*.
+This can include personality, current mood, age, job, other personal details, a problem or concern that they have etc. This is useful to help students deal with particular situations.

 Here are three personas responding to the same situation, with very different conversations occurring: